ShaunakTheHedgehog/slot_free_neural_computation/README.md

-# Neural Computation Without Slots: Steps Towards Biologically Plausible Memory and Attention in Natural and Artificial Intelligence
+# Neural Computation Without Slots
-Code used to run all simulations and generate all figures for the paper "Neural Computation Without Slots: Steps Towards Biologically Plausible Memory and Attention in Natural and Artificial Intelligence."
+This repository contains the code used to run all simulations and generate all figures for the paper "Neural Computation Without Slots: Steps Towards Biologically Plausible Memory and Attention in Natural and Artificial Intelligence."

 # K-winner Modern Hopfield Network (K-winner MHN)